TwFlem/simple-bitcoin/README.txt

 4787df35; 1; (f2cea539, 0); 3; (Bob, 150)(Alice, 845)(Gopesh, 5)
 8789ff90; 1; (f2cea539, 0); 3; (Bob, 150)(Alice, 845)(Gopesh, 5)

-will not be valid since (Alice, 1000) has already been consumed once.
+will not be valid since (Alice, 1000) has already been consumed once by transaction 4787df35.

 Known Bugs: None that I know of.